Asser22/Leetcode-Solutions/README.md

 - `14.
 Longest Common Prefix`
 - `20.
 Valid Parentheses`
 - `21.
 Merge Two Sorted Lists`
+- `28.
+Find the Index of the First Occurrence in a String`
 - `34.
 Find First and Last Position of Element in Sorted Array`
 - `35.
 Search Insert Position`
 - `42.
 Trapping Rain Water`